julievrnt/easi-gui/docs/source/adding_nodes.rst

 5.3 - Preparing FooNode for being opened
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For now, each type our node is added to the scene, it is empty.
+For now, each time our node is added to the scene, it is empty.
 It then needs to be able to be created directly with the values.
 Let's create another constructor that takes a QSharedPointer<QStringList> and a QList<double>* as parameters (we assume that the outputs and the values are stored in the same order):

 .. code-block:: cpp